awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-account-setup.md

      Choose **Create sample change request**, **Skip**, and then choose the **Settings** tab\.

 1. For **User identity management**, choose one of the following\.
-   + **AWS Identity and Access Management \(IAM\)** – Identify the users who make and approve requests and perform other action in Change Manager by using your existing IAM user accounts, groups, and roles\.
+   + **AWS Identity and Access Management \(IAM\)** – Identify the users who make and approve requests and perform other actions in Change Manager by using your existing user, groups, and roles\.
    + **AWS IAM Identity Center \(successor to AWS Single Sign\-On\) \(IAM Identity Center\)** – Allow [IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/) to create and manage identities, or connect to your existing identity source to identify the users who perform actions in Change Manager\.

 1. In the **Template reviewer notification** section, specify the Amazon Simple Notification Service \(Amazon SNS\) topics to use to notify template reviewers that a new change template or change template version is ready for review\.
 Ensure that the Amazon SNS topic you choose is configured to send notifications to your template reviewers\.